joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

     /etc/init.d/crond stop

-We should see an alert on the sensu-dashboard: http://<SERVER IP>:8080
+After about a minute we should see an alert on the sensu-dashboard: `http://<SERVER IP>:8080`

 TODO-- inline insert screenshot-dashboard.png here